 Financial aid is available to qualified students based on the program, merit and financial need.
 Many of our students receive some form of financial aid excluding loans.

-- The program provides financial support to offset tuition for its students in the form of: Graduate Tuition Waivers; Fellowship Funds; Program Fee Set Aside Funds; Graduate Teaching and Research Assistantships; Program level scholarships; Graduate Access Fellowships; UA Peace Corps Coverdell Fellowships eligible for returning Peace Corps Volunteers; Qualified Tuition Reduction (QTR) Waivers for UA employees and affiliates; and student travel support offered by the program.
+- The program may also provide financial support to offset tuition for its students in the form of Graduate Tuition Waivers; Fellowship Funds; Program Fee Set Aside Funds; program-level scholarships; Graduate Access Fellowships; UA Peace Corps Coverdell Fellowships eligible for returning Peace Corps Volunteers; Qualified Tuition Reduction (QTR) Waivers for UA employees and affiliates; Western Regional Graduate Program pricing for students from select Western states; and student travel support offered by the program.

 - The University of Arizona and the College of Architecture, Planning and Landscape Architecture have an array of scholarships available to qualified students.
 Awards are based on need, merit, program, class year, and/or other specifications.
 Students can apply for additional scholarships through Scholarship Universe.
 Admitted students will be notified of the opportunity to apply through Scholarship Universe.